-Looking for the best things to see and do in Banff in January?
+Information and things to do and see in Banff in January

 1. See incredible ice and snow sculptures

-2. See frozen falls on a winter hike
+2. Experience the frozen falls on a Banff Icewalk

-As temperatures cool, waterfalls turn into glittering pillars of ice.
-Our most popular winter hike takes visitors to Johnston Canyon, where you can take a guided icewalk all the way to the upper falls during the day, or by the light of your headlamp to the lower falls in the night.
 Looking for a truly authentic winter hike?
-Our favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
+Our other favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
 Plus there’s delicious hot chocolate to keep you warm!

 4. Take a day ski trip